 When reading about all the benefits of flaxseed, you have to wonder, does it get any better???
 Well, we like to say it does!!
 We have taken our crushed flax and compared to flax we bought in the store, which we will show you the results below.
 One thing we noticed from the results is that our crushed flax is higher in the essential nutrition than the store-bought flax.
 And to add the icing to the cake, we do NOT add any enrichments to our crushed flax!!
 This means that all our nutrition is 100% NATURAL, and your body KNOWS how to use it!!
 So some of our nutrition might be the same in the results, but the nutrition in the store bought flax could be man-made nutrition, and our bodies do not know how to use that as well as it does natural nutrition.

-If you have been watching your health decline or you want to keep your health where it is at, our Crushed Flax is for you!
+If you have been watching your health decline and you want to keep your health where it is at or improve it, our Crushed Flax is for you!
 It is perfect for people who want to stay in good heath and for people who want to regain their good health.
 Our Crushed Flax is perfect for EVERYBODY!!
 Make sure to check out our other crushed products so you can keep as many chemicals out of your body as you can!

 With the introduction of low carb diets, a lack of dietary fiber has become an issue in America.
 Dietary fiber is a carbohydrate that cannot be digested by the body.
 Therefore it passes through the colon, cleaning the colon walls as it passes through.
 Dietary fiber is the toothbrush for the colon.
 This process allows for the maximum amount of nutrition to be absorbed from the food by the colon walls.

 Crushed Flax -- 4 g dietary fiber per tbsp. -- 17% DV

 Milled Flax -- 2.8 g dietary fiber per tbsp. -- 9.3% DV